 BI 454/554 Estuarine Biology (5 quarter hour credits) The biological and physical factors regulating production, abundance, distribution and diversity in estuaries.
 Includes field trips to marshes, tide flats, eelgrass beds and open waters.
 Meets Tuesdays 8:30 – 5:00.
 Meets on Tuesdays 8:30 – 5:00.
 Instructor: Richard Emlet

 BI 457/557 Marine Biology: Molecular Marine Biology (5 quarter hour credits) An introduction to applying molecular biology to research using marine organisms.
 Lectures and readings examine the use of molecular data in taxonomy and systematics, population structure and conservation biology, and morphological and developmental evolution.
 Lab exercises include analysis and interpretation of existing data sets and the generation of new data using basic methods.
 Students acquire practical laboratory skills including collection and preservation of material for molecular work, DNA extraction, PCR amplification of suitable target genes, sequence analysis, and building and interpreting phylogenetic trees.
-BI 214 prerequisite.
-Mondays 8:30 AM – 5 PM and Fridays 10-11 AM.
+Meets Wednesdays 8:30am-5:00pm.
 Instructor: Svetlana Maslakova.

 BI 407/507 Seminar: Marine Biology (2 quarter hour credits)

 Speakers from a number of different universities present their research interests.
 Fridays 4:00 pm

 BI 401 Undergraduate Research (2-10 quarter hour credits) Students conduct a research project under the direction of an OIMB faculty member.
 Email the person with whom you wish to work to arrange for registration.
 Limit 8 students.